 Ringing and non-ringing visitors are always welcome to a practice.

-Practices take place on Monday at 5pm and on Saturday at 10am.
+Practices take place on Monday at 5pm.